sigmf/SigMF/sigmf-spec.md

 Capture Segment Objects are composed of key/value pairs, and each Segment describes a chunk of samples that can be mapped into memory for processing.
-Each Segment MUST contain a `core:sample_start` key/value pair, which indicates the sample index relative to the dataset where this Segment's metadata applies.
+Each Segment MUST contain a `core:sample_start` key/value pair, which indicates the sample index relative to the Dataset where this Segment's metadata applies.
 The fields that are described within a Capture Segment are scoped to that Segment only and need to be explicitly declared again if they are valid in subsequent Segments.